James Beard Foundation Award: 2000s

 The James Beard Foundation Awards are annual awards presented by the James Beard Foundation to recognize culinary professionals in the United States.
 The awards recognize chefs, restaurateurs, authors and journalists each year, and are generally scheduled around James Beard's May birthday.

-The foundation also awards annually since 1998 the designation of America's Classic for local independently-owned restaurants that reflect the charcter of the community.
+The foundation also awards annually since 1998 the designation of America's Classic for local independently-owned restaurants that reflect the character of the community.

 2000 awards

 The 2000 James Beard Awards were presented on May 8, 2000, at the New York Marriott Marquis.